For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Research

-My second research interest is in the exploration of promising biomedical uses for nonthermal plasma (NTP).
-Specifically, our studies of NTP focus on dielectric barrier discharge plasma (DBDP), which is a form of NTP generated by applying high voltage to an electrode encased in a dielectric material.
-NTP has been proposed as the basis for a variety of translational applications, including wound repair, tissue sterilization, and cancer therapy.
-Strengths of NTP include (i) ease of generation and delivery, (ii) controlled energy delivery by known and quantifiable mediators, (iii) limited and controllable cytotoxicity during delivery, (iv) no residual cytotoxicity after delivery, and (iv) no known mechanisms of resistance to NTP.
+Ongoing research efforts follow my interest in the highly translational field of plasma medicine, which encompasses the exploration of promising biomedical uses for nonthermal plasma (NTP).
+Our studies of NTP focus, in part, on dielectric barrier discharge plasma (DBDP), which is a form of NTP generated by applying high voltage to an electrode encased in a dielectric material.
+NTP has been proposed as the basis for a variety of translational applications, including cancer therapy and wound repair, and is already in clinical use in Europe.
+Strengths of NTP include:

 In the Media